andyl/uber_gen/notes/design.md

 - how to structure navigation for web pages?
 - how to detect loops in pipeline?

-Playbook / Helper
+Action / Helper
-- Playbook / Helper collapsed into Playbooks
+- Action / Helper collapsed into Actions
-- Playbooks can omit the `run` function for leaf operation
+- Actions can omit the `run` function for leaf operation
 - Helper functions can still be used - w/o Doc or Test

-Playbook behavior:
+Action behavior:

 - run(cmd_line_opts)                    # call from Mix (optional)
 - help(cmd_line_opts)                   # Mix help